Updated: Jul 31, 2021

 Late talkers that need therapy support but improve prior to age of 5

-Uncomplicated phonological problems in preschoolers (can resolve in therapy before 5)
+Uncomplicated phonological problems in preschoolers (can resolve in therapy before age 5)

 Second language learning delays